elywelly/tic-tac-toe/README.md

 ### Functions

-When page loads, we start getting the variables
+When page loads, so do the variables

 -   Player 1 and Player 2 characters
 -   Character word display of whose turn is it